Model Town, Lahore: History

 Model Town, established in 1921, is a fruition of Dewan Khem Chand's lifelong dream to see the establishment of what he called “Garden Town”.
-Advocate Khem Chand's unshakeable belief in the values of self-help, self-responsibility, democracy, equality, equity and solidarity are the values of cooperation upon which the principles of cooperative societies are founded and the reason Model Town was established as and still is a cooperative society.
+Advocate Khem Chand's unshakeable belief in the values of self-help, self-responsibility, democracy, equality, equity, and solidarity are the values of cooperation upon which the principles of cooperative societies are founded and the reason Model Town was established as and still is a cooperative society.
 On Sunday, 27 February 1922, about 200 persons assembled in Lahore's Town Hall under the chairmanship of Rai Bahadur Ganga Ram and decided to establish a cooperative housing society to be named as a garden town.
 The meeting approved Diwan Khem Chand's proposed housing scheme based on cooperative principles in the suburbs of Lahore to solve housing problems and to provide improved sanitary and better living facilities for the residents, and thus the government was requested to provide a 2000-acre (4 km²) plot of land.

-The residents of Model Town, who owned their spacious houses, were retired judges, rich businessmen, traders and upmarket store-owners.
-Many high court judges, doctors and engineers had also moved to Model Town from the city.
+The residents of Model Town, who owned their spacious houses, were retired judges, rich businessmen, traders, and upmarket store-owners.
+Many high court judges, doctors, and engineers had also moved to Model Town from the city.
 Included among the residents of this best laid-out residential estate of Lahore were college professors and officers of the civil service.
-The communist leader BPL Bedi, who had studied at British and German universities, lived here.
+The communist leader Baba Pyare Lal "BPL" Bedi, who had studied at British and German universities, lived here.
 His son Kabir Bedi became a famous actor in post-independence India.
 As of March 2015, Saifur Rehman was elected president of the Model Town Society, marking his second term in office.